Unveiling horizons in quantum critical collapse: Trace anomaly and quantum one-loop effective theory

 Unless the finite part of the heat kernel can be extracted by carefully accounting for both UV and IR divergences, the one-loop action, and hence the stress-energy tensor cannot be obtained in closed form.
 This issue is particularly relevant in our setup.
 While the Seeley-DeWitt expansion provides a systematic asymptotic series that captures the UV structure of the heat kernel, it offers no control in the IR regime.
 To overcome this, a variety of methods have been developed to extend the analysis into the IR, including both perturbative and non-perturbative techniques~\cite{Barvinsky:1987uw, Barvinsky:1990up, Barvinsky:1990uq, Barvinsky:1993en, Barvinsky:1994ic, Barvinsky:2002uf, Barvinsky:2003rx, Barvinsky:2004he}.

 However, for \eqref{eq:matteraction}, the heat kernel suffers from additional IR divergences, and it remains an open question whether the theory can be renormalized with a finite number of counterterms and resummed into a finite effective action~\cite{Hofmann:2004kk, Hofmann:2005yv}.
-Truncating the covariant curvature expansion na\"ively may yield unphysical results, such as black hole anti-evaporation, where the black hole appears to absorb energy from the vacuum; or divergences in $\langle T_{\mu \nu} \rangle$ even in regular quantum states on well-behaved spacetimes such as Schwarzschild~\cite{Buri__1999, Balbinot_1999, Balbinot_1999_2, Buric:2000cj, Balbinot:2002bz, Hofmann:2004kk, Hofmann:2005yv}.
+Truncating the covariant curvature expansion na\"ively may yield unphysical results, such as black hole anti-evaporation, where the black hole appears to absorb energy from the vacuum; or divergences in $\langle T_{\mu \nu} \rangle$ even in regular quantum states on well-behaved spacetimes such as Schwarzschild~\cite{Buric:1998xv, Balbinot_1999, Balbinot_1999_2, Buric:2000cj, Balbinot:2002bz, Hofmann:2004kk, Hofmann:2005yv}.
 These pathologies stem from both the IR sensitivity and the enhanced state dependence introduced by the dilaton coupling.

 Nevertheless, physically meaningful semiclassical predictions, such as Hawking radiation, are expected to be robust and largely insensitive to higher-curvature corrections in the expansion.
 These subtleties have been summarized and recently revisited in~\cite{Wu:2023uyb}, where it was emphasized that much of the ambiguity ultimately traces back to the choice of quantum state, a complication made sharper by the presence of the dilaton.\footnote{Notably, anti-evaporation occurs for a near-Nariai black hole, which is simply a Schwarzschild black hole in de Sitter background that is close to extremality~\cite{Bousso:1997wi, Nojiri:1998ue, Nojiri:1998ph}.
-The resolution to this puzzle is unclear as the calculation becomes insensitive to the dilaton coupling in this limit \cite{WOP_STW}.} We will illustrate these issues and briefly compare them with the canonical quantization approach, which leads to Wald’s axiomatic formulation for identifying physically reasonable expectation values of the stress-energy tensor~\cite{Wald:1977up, Wald1978, Wald:1978ce}.
+In this limit, the calculation appears to become insensitive to the dilaton coupling.
+This apparent puzzle is resolved in \cite{Shi:2026wnk}.} We will illustrate these issues and briefly compare them with the canonical quantization approach, which leads to Wald’s axiomatic formulation for identifying physically reasonable expectation values of the stress-energy tensor~\cite{Wald:1977up, Wald1978, Wald:1978ce}.